 Who says eating gluten-free has to taste bad?
 You have to try this simple and tasty Gluten Free Powdered Sugar Donuts Recipe.
 Can be made dairy free too.
 Such a yummy breakfast treat!

-I can not tell you how many times that we have been walking through the grocery store, with my 3 kids trailing behind me like ducklings, and turn around to see one of them drooling over the powdered sugar doughnuts in a bag.
+I can not tell you how many times that we have been walking through the grocery store, with my three kids trailing behind me like ducklings, and turn around to see one of them drooling over the powdered sugar doughnuts in a bag.
 These Gluten Free Powdered Sugar Donuts are so much better than those store bought doughnuts.

 Nope, you know you can’t.

 Darn food allergies keep them from eating all the junk food.
-LOL I decided to not be such a terrible mom and surprise them with these Gluten Free Powdered Sugar Doughnuts, so that we can all enjoy a special treat.
+LOL, I decided not be such a terrible mom and surprise them with these Gluten Free Powdered Sugar Donut so that we can all enjoy a special treat.
 I know I am in trouble because these were a little TOO easy to make.

-I mixed up the batter by hand.
-Didn’t even need a huge bowl.
-Just a whisk and a few minutes.
+I mixed up the batter by hand and I didn’t even need a huge bowl; just a whisk and a few minutes.

 My secret weapon is my doughnut pan.
 Best thing I have bought in a LONG time!
 Love it and need to buy a second one.
-This gluten-free powdered sugar doughnut recipe makes enough for 10 doughnuts depending on the size….my pan hold 6. 🙁 Had to wait for it to cool, wash, and reload.
+This gluten-free powdered sugar doughnut recipe makes enough for ten doughnuts depending on the size….my pan hold 6. 🙁 Had to wait for it to cool, wash, and reload.
 Thus the reason I need another.

 Bake for about 18 minutes at 350 degrees F. They will be all puffed up and beautiful.
 Let them cool in the pan for 5- 10 minutes.

 I guess I was impatient or didn’t grease my pan enough cause I had to fight mine a little with a butter knife and talk them into joining the party.
 But they all made it out in one piece.